Stocks stall, S&P 500 still on track for a 3rd weekly gain

-Stocks stalled in afternoon trading Friday, but the S&P 500 is still on pace for its third weekly gain in a row.
+Stocks stalled in afternoon trading Friday, though the S&P 500 is still on pace for its third weekly gain in a row.

-The S&P 500 gave up an early gain and was 0.1% lower as of 1:06 p.m.
-The Dow Jones Industrial Average fell 91 points, or 0.3%, to 34,375 and the Nasdaq Composite rose less than 0.1%.
+A day after inching to an all-time high, the S&P 500 was up less than 0.1% as of 2:14 p.m.
+Eastern, after spending much of the day in the red.
+The Dow Jones Industrial Average fell 35 points, or 0.1%, to 34,430 and the Nasdaq Composite rose 0.2%.
 With the exception of the Dow, the indexes are on pace to close the week higher.

+Investors bid up shares in smaller company stocks, which pushed the Russell 2000 index 0.8% higher.
+The Russell is up 17.9% this year, outgaining the benchmark S&P 500's advance of 12.9%.

-Vertex Pharmaceuticals dropped 9.7% after telling investors it will end development of a potential treatment for a genetic condition that targets the liver.
-Incyte fell 5.8% as its potential eczema cream ruxolitinib faces a delayed regulatory review.
+Vertex Pharmaceuticals dropped 10.3% after telling investors it will end development of a potential treatment for a genetic condition that targets the liver.
+Incyte fell 5.6% as its potential eczema cream ruxolitinib faces a delayed regulatory review.
+The two stocks topped the list of decliners in the S&P 500.

 Investors were relieved to see Thursday that a much-anticipated report showed that a big rise in consumer-level inflation last month was mostly attributed to temporary factors.
 That could mean less pressure on the Federal Reserve to pull back on its measures supporting the economy.
 The Fed holds its next meeting on interest rate policy next week.